 "Ultimately our goal is to get more eyes on the cats to boot adoption rates.
-We don't want people viewing this as a sort of 'petting zoo' but more of a means of interacting with a somewhat misunderstood creature," owners said to KREM on Monday.
+We don't want people viewing this as a sort of 'petting zoo' but more of a means of interacting with a somewhat misunderstood creature," owners said to KREM.

-The café has already raised $13,566 on Kickstarter from nearly 300 donors, surpassing its $12,500 goal.
+The café raised $13,566 on Kickstarter from nearly 300 donors, surpassing its $12,500 goal.
 They met their goal with 10 days left to fully fund the project.